 Soon afterwards, parishes in other large cities were established: Krasnoyarsk (May 15, 1991); Irkutsk (September 14, 1991); Vladivostok (January 4, 1992); South-Sakhalin City (February 25, 1993); Aldan (July 1992); and Khabarovsk (October 1, 1993).
 From these main centers, priests traveled to outlying towns and villages to organize parish life in other Catholic communities.

-With pastoral activity growing, the bishops of Russia together with the papal nuncio to Russia appealed to the Holy See to appoint auxiliary bishops for both apostolic administrations.
+With pastoral activity growing, the bishops and Papal Nuncio of Russia appealed to the Holy See to appoint auxiliary bishops for both apostolic administrations.
 As a result, during the summer of 1998, the Church in Russia received Bishop Klemens Pickel for the city of Saratov in European Russia, and Bishop Jerzy Majzur, S.V.D., for the city of Irkutsk in Asian Russia.